 The Sognefjord, Flåm and Aurland are popular destinations for people wanting to experience Norwegian nature at its best; the majestic mountains, the fjords and the serenity.
 Summer is by far the most popular time of year to visit, but people are slowly starting to open their eyes to visiting the fjords in the Spring, Autumn and Winter, and the area is becoming an all year round destination!
 Spending a weekend by the fjords is, in my opinion, the best way to experience the area, and here are my top tips on how to make the most of it!

-For more details on visiting the Sognefjord in the Winter, check out this article.
+Head this way for more details on visiting the Sognefjord in the Winter.

 Many visitors spend a day or two by the fjords, and to me it seems the ideal time spent in order to make sure you cover all bases, whether you are here to relax, get some action, or to simply check the Norwegian Fjords off your list.
 Whether you are here in the Spring or the Autumn – you will always leave the fjords feeling refreshed and in awe of the impressive nature surrounding you.